 The best food source by far is cod liver oil or fish oil, with salmon, mackerel, tuna, and sardines trailing far behind.

-That leaves you with getting vitamin D from the sun or from D3 supplements.
+That leaves us with getting vitamin D from the sun or from D3 supplements.

 Let’s take a look at the pros and cons of each.